QianhuiWan/MethylationArray_Placenta/README.md

 * Get raw IDAT files and meta data files for 13 GEO data sets (GSE66210, GSE74738, GSE69502, GSE75196, GSE75248, GSE120250, GSE100197, GSE98224, GSE71678, GSE66459, GSE115508, GSE113600 and GSE131945).
 There are 408 samples in total, including 379 placenta, 11 maternal whole blood, 11 umbilical cord blood, 3 decidua, 2 amnion and 2 chorion.
 Details of these samples was listed in meta data files (GEOmeta/GEO_phenotypes or NormBMlist$phenoDataAll).

-* Modified all the meta data files, so they have same column names (GEO_accession:Slide).
+* Modified all the meta data files, so they all have same column names (GEO_accession:Slide).
 I used `rbind` to join all the meta data files into one file.

 * Subset data for uncomplicated placenta, amnion, chorion, decidua, maternal whole blood and umbilical cord blood and read these data separately using `minfi`.